aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-28-sharepoint-feature-corrupts-page-layout.md

---- cson
+---
   title: "SharePoint feature corrupts page layout"
   metaTitle: "SharePoint feature corrupts page layout"
   description: "Are your SharePoint features corrupting your page layout?"
   revised: "2010-08-28"
   date: "2010-08-28"
-tags: ["sharepoint"]
+  tags:
+    - "sharepoint"
   migrated: "true"
-urls: ["/sharepoint-feature-corrupts-page-layout"]
+  urls:
+    - "/sharepoint-feature-corrupts-page-layout"
-summary: """
+  summary: ""

-"""
 ---
 Something that I've come across a few times when working on SharePoint/ MOSS 2007 features.
 When importing a Page Layout the ASPX some times becomes corrupt.
 You end up with additional HTML inserts once it's been imported into SharePoint.